Fixed Value Rewards Cards

 1. Scotiabank®* Gold American Express®

 |Rewards:||4 pts / dollar on gas, grocery, restaurant & entertainment 1 pt / dollar on everything else|

 |Sign-up Bonus:||15,000 bonus points ($150) with your first $1000 in everyday purchases in the first 3 months|

 |Point Value:||1 pt = $0.01 towards travel (no restrictions)|

 This is far and away the best credit card in Canada for a very large percent of people.
 You have the freedom to redeem your rewards for a credit any travel that you book independent of their program.
 You get a great return of 4% on gas, grocery and restaurant purchases.
 The insurance and benefits are great and the annual fee is lower than most cards in this category.
-The signup bonus of $300 (30,000 points) after first purchase makes this an easy choice as a card to apply for.
+The signup bonus of $3150 (15,000 points) with your first $1000 in everyday purchases in the first 3 months makes this an easy choice as a card to apply for.

 3. BMO World Elite

 Application Link |My BMO World Elite Mastercard review

 BMO World Elite

 |Sign-up Bonus:||35,000 pts ($250) & First year free|